 - Dose check.
 This alerts CT operators when there’s a likelihood of exceeding established thresholds and it’s a common feature on CT scanners.
 These events are recorded in a log that you can print out and show to the TJC surveyor(s), and will demonstrate your compliance. <>Values set-up.
 One of the easiest approaches to setting up and presenting your values is to use is the ACR Dose Index Registry (DIR).
 The DIR enables a national benchmark comparison.
 You can print out your values per protocol on an Excel spreadsheet for the surveyors.

 - Values set up.
 One of the easiest approaches to setting up and presenting your values is to use the ACR Dose Index Registry (DIR).
-The DIR enables a national benchmark comparision.
+The DIR enables a national benchmark comparison.
 You can print out your values per protocol on an Excel spreadsheet for TJC surveyors.

 Regardless of the methods you use for handling CT dose index ranges, always keep your focus on improving patient care.